Rider rounding up cattle in Uruguay

 Transfers between the airport and the Tres Cruces bus station

-Transfer between the hotel and the airport on the last day
+Transfer from Montevideo to the airprt on the last day

 Extra